Switch-org/analytics-tracker/README.md

 ---

-Made with ❤️ by Switch Org
+Made with ❤️ by ATIF RAFIQUE